SRG-eddieliu/OptionPricer/README.md

 #### Moment Matching
 - Centers/rescales the simulated normal draws so their sample mean and variance match the theoretical `N(0,1)` moments (select `VarianceReductionMethod::MomentMatching`).

-#### Antithetic + Moment Matching
-- Combines both techniques (`VarianceReductionMethod::AntitheticMomentMatching`): moment-match the base draws and use each one with its negation.
-Provides the strongest variance drop for symmetric payoffs.

 **Example:** [`example/mc_variance_strategies_example.md`](example/mc_variance_strategies_example.md)